-An oncology social worker provides services, such as counseling, education, and information and referrals to community resources, including support groups.
+An oncology social worker provides psychosocial support services – such as counseling, education, and information and referrals to community resources, including support groups – to those facing a cancer diagnosis.
 An oncology social worker often acts as a liaison between people with cancer and the medical team, and helps people find ways to navigate the health-care system.
 He or she works with the medical team to make sure people with cancer get the information they need to make informed choices about their care, and the support needed to manage the day-to-day challenges of living with cancer.

-Social Workers are available for oncology patients to help deal with a cancer diagnosis and potential treatments.
 Our goal is to assist you through the treatment process in a number of practical and supportive ways.
-The following is a partial list of the ways that social workers may help you and your family:
+The following is a partial list of the ways that an oncology social worker may help you and your family:

 - Discussing work concerns

 - Coping with physical changes from surgery or treatment

 - Helping you and your family learn about your disease and treatment

 - Dealing with emotional reactions following a cancer diagnosis & treatment

 - Making quality of life decisions in coordination with your goals of treatment

 - Assisting with problem solving, coordination and adaptation to healthcare needs

 - Referral for resources (social, emotional, and/or financial) as needed to overcome barriers to care and improve the psychosocial functioning of the patient/caregiver